Citi is an advertising partner

 No annual fee or balance transfer fees

 With a $0 annual fee, the Capital One Platinum Credit Card could be a handy tool to rebuild your credit for free.
-The balance transfer fee is also $0 at the Transfer APR — many credit cards charge 3%-5% to move a balance from another card.
+The balance transfer fee is also $0 at this Transfer APR — many credit cards charge 3%-5% to move a balance from another card.
 We've compared the Capital One Platinum Credit Card to measurable subprime cards to illustrate the unwarranted amount of fees you may face:

 Capital One Platinum Credit Card